mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

       - val
 ```

-In this section we will prepare the labels files and features files '.npy' that we will use to feed our network.
+In this section we prepare the labels files and features files '.npy'.

 #### Download
 **Link:** https://drive.google.com/file/d/1spuwftpg5WloUgv7L8ia4Xcxt8Sy5ZjZ/view?usp=sharing

-Extract keep the directory mentioned.
+Extract and keep the directory structure.

 #### Generate features data.
 (Optional)
-Inside the downloaded and unzipped file, you will find all the folders, files and codes used to generate from the keypoints the data prepared to feed the network.
-But if you want to repeat or replicate the routine that has been followed, you must run the following commands:
+Inside the downloaded and unzipped file, you will find all the folders, files and code used to generate, from the keypoints, the data prepared to feed the network.
+But if you want to repeat the keypoint and feature extraction process, you must run the following commands:

 ```
 cd data/autsl_raw